In March 2024, Oneworld member Finnair adopted Avios as its new loyalty points currency, replacing Finnair Plus points.

-Finnair becomes the sixth airline to use Avios after British Airways, Iberia, Aer Lingus, Vueling and Qatar Airways.
+Finnair became the sixth airline to use Avios after British Airways, Iberia, Aer Lingus, Vueling and Qatar Airways.
 Most of those airlines are owned by International Airlines Group (IAG), except for Qatar Airways which itself owns around 25% of IAG.

 Finnair is not part of the IAG group of airlines, but it does already partner closely with British Airways and Qatar Airways through its Oneworld alliance membership.
 Finnair, which has had excess aircraft since losing access to Russian airspace, has also been operating flights on behalf of both carriers in recent years.